alitto/pond/README.md

    - `pond.Strategy`: The pool now scales automatically based on the number of tasks submitted.
 5. The `pool.StopAndWaitFor` method was deprecated.
 Use `pool.Stop().Done()` channel if you need to wait for the pool to stop in a select statement.
 6. The `pool.Group` method was renamed to `pool.NewGroup`.
-7. The `pool.GroupContext` method was deprecated.
-Use `pool.NewGroup` instead and pass the context directly in the inline task function.
+7. The `pool.GroupContext` was renamed to `pool.NewGroupWithContext`.

 ## Examples